honest comparison

 Where the differences come from

 Walla and Junocal are the two tools in this comparison set that are not owned by a private-equity roll-up fund.
 Both can therefore make structural commitments that Mindbody, Momence, and Mariana Tek have economic difficulty matching: independent ownership, no marketplace, no processing markup, no annual contract pressure, clean data export.
 The reason Walla and Junocal cost different amounts despite making similar commitments is product history and target customer.
 Walla launched in the mid-2010s, has been in market for around a decade, and has accumulated years of operator-UX polish that shows up at the edges: bulk operations, advanced reporting cross-filters, branded receipts with custom templates, edge-case handling that has been tested across thousands of studios.
-That accumulated polish is real value, and Walla prices it accordingly: around $320 a month for the core plan, with branded booking as a $300 a month add-on.
+That accumulated polish is real value, and Walla prices it accordingly: a published Starter plan around $220 a month, Core around $320, and Pro around $599, with itemized add-on modules (a $149 Branded Studio App, a $160 Custom Pro Website, $100 Two-Way Text Messaging).
 Junocal is launching now and is being designed for the same target customer Walla serves, with the same structural commitments, but without ten years of accumulated polish.
 The price reflects the gap.
-The Junocal pattern is to ship the same primitives Walla ships, on the same structural model, at a price that says 'we are newer, so we cost less' rather than competing on polish that hasn't been built yet.
+The Junocal pattern is to ship the same features Walla ships, on the same structural model, at a price that says 'we are newer, so we cost less' rather than competing on polish that hasn't been built yet.

 Where Junocal is better

-• Branded booking included on every plan, not a $300/month add-on
+• Branded booking included on every plan, not a paid add-on

-Walla's published pricing structure separates the core platform from the branded booking page.
-The core plan starts at around $320 a month, and a fully-branded booking page (your domain, your logo, your colors, your photos, no Walla branding anywhere) is a separate add-on at around $300 a month.
-Junocal includes six storefront themes on every plan from Starter at $39 up, with custom domain on Studio and Growth at $99 and $199.
-The all-in monthly cost for a feature-parity setup is around $620 a month on Walla versus $39 to $99 a month on Junocal.
-Over a year, that single delta is approximately $6,250 to $6,970.
+Walla's published pricing structure separates the core platform from its branding add-ons.
+The Core plan runs around $320 a month, and a fully-branded online presence is sold as separate published modules: a $149-a-month Branded Studio App plus a $160-a-month Custom Pro Website, totalling $309 a month of add-ons for the fully-branded setup.
+Junocal includes six storefront themes on every plan from Starter at $15 up.
+The all-in monthly cost for a feature-parity setup is around $629 a month on Walla (Core plus both branding add-ons) versus $15 to $29 a month on Junocal.
+Over a year, that delta runs to roughly $7,200.

-• $39 entry tier versus $320 for the same operator primitives
+• $15 entry tier versus $220 for the same operator features

-Walla's core plan starts at around $320 a month, before the branded booking add-on.
-Junocal Starter at $39 a month includes the same primitives Walla ships: pick-a-spot, broadcast-claim waitlist, four-mode cancellation policies, intake forms with conditional logic, self-serve membership pause, substitute notifications.
-The price-vs-features comparison for a single-instructor reformer studio is roughly $39 a month on Junocal versus $320 a month on Walla core, a price gap of approximately $3,372 a year on the entry point alone.
+Walla's published plans start at a Starter tier around $220 a month, with Book-a-Spot included from the Core plan ($320) up.
+Junocal Starter at $15 a month includes the same features Walla ships: pick-a-spot, a first-to-claim waitlist, four-mode cancellation policies, intake forms that adapt, self-serve membership pause, substitute notifications.
+The price-vs-features comparison for a single-instructor reformer studio that wants pick-a-spot is roughly $15 a month on Junocal versus $320 a month on Walla Core, a price gap of approximately $3,660 a year on that entry point alone.

-Walla handles term-based courses as a workaround built on top of recurring class bookings.
-Junocal ships terms as a first-class scheduling entity, with the schema directly modelling fixed sessions on a fixed slot with single payment and native swap rules.
-For UK studios where term-based course revenue is a meaningful share of the business, the schema-level support translates directly into operational ease: no manual workflow stitching, no edge cases at refund time, no friction at swap time.
-Walla's recurring-class workaround can be made to work but requires the operator to manage edge cases manually.
+On Walla, a term-based course is something you build by hand on top of recurring class bookings.
+Junocal builds terms in: fixed sessions on a fixed slot, one upfront payment, and swap rules ready to use.
+For UK studios where term-based course revenue is a meaningful share of the business, that means no setup to stitch together by hand, no surprises at refund time, and no friction when a student swaps a week.
+Walla's recurring-class approach can be made to work, but you manage the edge cases yourself.

 • Stripe Connect Standard with full account ownership

-Both Walla and Junocal use Stripe, but on slightly different models.
-Walla's Stripe integration is at the platform level, where Walla is the Stripe customer and studios operate inside that relationship.
-Junocal uses Stripe Connect Standard, where the studio is the full Stripe customer at the account level, owns the dashboard, and has its own rate card directly with Stripe.
-The practical difference matters when payments need custom handling (negotiated processing rates, dispute escalation, payout schedule changes); Junocal's structure puts the studio in direct relationship with Stripe rather than mediated through the platform.
+Both Walla and Junocal use Stripe and pass through standard Stripe rates with no markup.
+Where they differ is account structure: Junocal uses Stripe Connect Standard, where the studio is the full Stripe customer at the account level, owns the dashboard, and has its own rate card directly with Stripe.
+The practical difference matters when payments need custom handling (negotiated processing rates, dispute escalation, payout schedule changes); Junocal's structure puts the studio in a direct, account-level relationship with Stripe.
+On processing cost, the two are comparable — neither marks up the Stripe rate.

 • Independent ownership, same as Walla, at a quarter the price

 Walla is independently owned, and Junocal is independently owned.
-The structural commitments (no marketplace, no processing markup, no annual contract pressure) are operationally available on both sides.
+The structural commitments (no marketplace, no processing markup, no annual contract pressure) hold on both sides.
 What differentiates the two is purely price and polish.
-For studios where the structural commitments are the reason for switching (away from Vista's Mindbody or Xplor's Mariana Tek or Momence), both Walla and Junocal qualify; the question is whether Walla's accumulated polish justifies the $400 to $500 a month price differential.
+For studios where the structural commitments are the reason for switching (away from Vista's Mindbody, Xplor's Mariana Tek, or Clubessential's Momence), both Walla and Junocal qualify; the question is whether Walla's accumulated polish justifies the roughly $300 to $600 a month price differential.

 Where Walla is better